dwrobel/flatcam/README.md

 19.01.2020

 - fixed some bugs that are visible in Linux regarding the ArgsThread class: on app close we need to quit the QThread running the ArgsThread class and also close the opened Socket
+- make sure that the fixes above apply when rebooting app for theme change or for language change

 15.01.2020